 Brilliantly designed, our Carpenter Bee Traps are the perfect solution to the damage being done to your home by carpenter bees.
-Easily affixed to any structure, the trap consists of a small wooden box, pre-drilled with angled holes around the perimeter, and a 16-ounce glass Mason jar attached to the bottom.
+Easily affixed to any structure, the trap consists of a small wooden box, pre-drilled with angled holes around the perimeter, and a port to attach a 16-ounce glass Mason jar at the bottom.

 How Does It Work?

 Once installed, carpenter bees are lured into the box in one of two ways.
 First, a bee will enter the angled holes to avoid drilling a new hole in which to build its nest.
 Second, once a bee is inside the trap, it emits a signal that draws other carpenter bees to its vicinity.

 Once inside, the bees fall through the wooden trap down to the glass jar.
 Carpenter bees cannot escape back out of the trap because the opening at the bottom of the jar is smaller than the diameter of their wings.

 When the Mason jar becomes full, it can simply be unscrewed and emptied.

 • The trap is made with rounded edges to easily shed water.

 • Each trap comes with a port to attach a 16-ounce Mason jar.
 Mason jars are not included.